amirabbasja/Mutual-Fund-Evaluation/README.md

 ### 16. Cross product ratio (CRP)

 The Cross Product Ratio (CPR) method is used to analyze the persistence in a fund's performance.
 Persistence in performance means that a fund which performed well (or poorly) in one period is likely to continue that trend in subsequent periods.
 The CPR method quantifies this persistence by looking at the ratio of funds that maintain their performance (either good or bad) to those that switch their performance.
 In this method the entire sample period is divide into equal intervals (e.g. 1 month).
 For each interval, if the fund/manager had a return in the top 50% are classified as winners (W), on the other hand, if the fund's return is in the low 50%, it will be classified as a loser in the said interval (L).
 If the fund/manager is a winner/loser in two consecutive intervals, it will be known as double winner/loser in that interval (WW/LL).
-On the other hand, if the manager has won in current interval and lost the prevous interval, it will be counted as winner-loser (WL) in that interval (The similar logic goes for loser-winner intervals - LW).
+On the other hand, if the manager has won in current interval and lost the prevous interval, it will be counted as winner-loser (WL) in that interval (The similar logic goes for loser-winner intervals - LW) (Berman, 2006).

 The metric is calculated below: